JuanDavidLC/JuanDavidLC/README.md

 ### I am focused on the backend, learning frontend

 -   🔭  I am currently studying at the Universidad del Valle.
--   🌱  I’m currently learning React JS and Golang
+-   🌱  I’m currently learning React JS and Go
 -